 A high-intensity focused ultrasound (HIFU) procedure is a new technique approved by the FDA to remove prostate tissue.
 Though it hasn't been approved for the treatment of prostate cancer in the U.S., it is being used in clinical trials to treat it.

-Researchers are still figuring out how well it works and what the side effects are.
+Researchers are still figuring out how well it works and its side effects.

 You may hear your doctor call it "minimally invasive," which means a surgeon doesn't have to cut you open.

 Men with cancer that hasn't spread beyond the prostate may get the surgery.
 Your doctor may suggest it either before you've tried other treatments or after radiation therapy that didn't help.
 It can also be done if the cancer comes back to your prostate.
 It's not used when your cancer has spread to other parts of your body.

 How Does HIFU Work?